Observance of Christmas by country: Taiwan

-As only around 5% of the population are actually Christian, Christmas is not usually celebrated as a religious event in Taiwan.
+As only around 5% of the population is actually Christian, Christmas is not usually celebrated as a religious event in Taiwan.
 Before 2001, 25 December used to be a national holiday, as that was the Constitution Day, the day on which the Constitution of the Republic of China was signed in 1947.
 In recent years, the secular celebration of Christmas has gained popularity in Taiwan.
-Christmas parties are held and gifts are sometimes exchanged.
+Christmas parties are held, and gifts are sometimes exchanged.
 Major cities and shopping malls are now decorated with Christmas lights and trees in December to celebrate the festival.
-One of the most popular Christmas events in Taiwan is Christmasland in New Taipei City organized by the New Taipei City Government, consisting of major Christmas celebration activities and art installations.
-A series of activities such as the family garden party, Christmas parade carnival and Christmas Eve concert are often held; the programme varies slightly from year to year.
+One of the most popular Christmas events in Taiwan is Christmasland in New Taipei City, organized by the New Taipei City Government, consisting of major Christmas celebration activities and art installations.
+A series of activities, such as the family garden party, Christmas parade, carnival, and Christmas Eve concert, is often held; the program varies slightly from year to year.